 I awoke the next morning by a crunching sound approaching my tent.
 I didn’t know what to make of it and I thought it was a beast crunching on some bones, getting ready to eat me next.

+I jumped up from by sleeping bag, ready to bolt if I had to.
 The warped shadow stopped right outside my tent.

 “We’re getting ready to leave Sarth” said Kiko from where the crunching was coming from.